MLH/Twilio-GHW-Cloud-Week/README.md

 From here, you can select a phone number.
 Choose the number that you didn't use in the previous step.
 The Dev Phone will then show you a dialer to call a number.
 Enter your other phone number, the one with the TwiML bin, and hit call.
 You should hear "Hello World" spoken back to you.

-### Step 6: Daily challenge complete!
+### Step 6: Challenge complete!
 Time to submit.

-You've completed day 5, high five!
-To submit, take a screenshot of your Dev Phone call history and submit it to the GHW Security Week day-of form!
+You've completed Challenge 5, high five!
+To submit, take a screenshot of your Dev Phone call history and submit it to the GHW Cloud Week day-of form!

 ## Challenge 5: Make your first outbound phone call using curl.

-Making an outbound phone call is a similar process to what we did on Day 2 to look up a phone number.
+Making an outbound phone call is a similar process to what we did in Challenge 2 to look up a phone number.

 ### Step 1: Building our curl request